Just getting started? Complete the Using Conversation Assist tutorial.

 - Assign one or more skills to the bot:

-In the Manage recommendation source dialog, change the Status to "ON," and add one or more skills.
+In the Manage recommendation source dialog, change the Status to "ON," enter a description of the bot's capabilities, and add one or more skills.

 Repeat this process for additional bots as needed.